 MARKINGS OF FIELD, GOAL NETS, BALLS & CORNER FLAGS

-The home team shall be responsible for visible, correct and clear markings of the playing field; proper goal nets; providng match balls; and corner flags.
+The home team shall be responsible for visible, correct and clear markings of the playing field; proper goal nets; providing at minimum three match quality balls; and corner flags.
 If a home team fails to have the field properly marked and have proper goal nets, match balls and have corner flags placed after the referee has given the team the necessary time, the team may be punished by losing the game, fined, or both.

 Any league playoff, championship or league cup match which ends in a draw at the end of regulation, shall proceed to kicks from the penalty mark.
 There is no overtime period.

 This league uses a paper player pass system where the player pass is part of the computer generated match day roster form.

 All teams must submit a match day roster form with clear, colored player pictures before the start of any league or cup match.
 If a player picture is unclear, the referee has the authority to ask for an additional form of identification.